scott2000/swap-game/README.md

 be swapped appear, limiting your moves.

 Unlock new colors by reaching high scores and connecting extra long chains of tiles.
-If you can manage to unlock every color, a special challenge mode will be unlocked with a much higher difficulty.
+If you unlock enough colors, a special challenge mode will be unlocked with a much higher difficulty.

 - [Google Play](https://play.google.com/store/apps/details?id=io.github.scott2000.swapgame)
 - [Privacy Policy](PRIVACY_POLICY.md)